-Treatment for ADD/ADHD isn’t just about taking medication.
-There are many other effective treatments that can help kids with ADD/ADHD improve their ability to pay attention, control impulsive behavior, and curb hyperactivity.
+These drugs are used to help kids improve their ability to pay attention, control impulsive behaviour, and curb hyperactivity.

 Treatment starts at home

-As a parent, you have a huge influence over your child’s treatment.
-Evidence shows that eating a healthy diet, getting plenty of exercise, and making other smart daily choices can help your child manage the symptoms of ADD/ADHD.
+You as a parent have a huge influence on your child’s treatment.
+Research has shown that following a healthy diet, getting plenty of exercise, and making other smart daily choices can help your child manage the symptoms of ADD/ADHD.
 That means your child can begin treatment for ADD/ADHD today—at home.

 The importance of sleep

-Regular quality sleep can lead to vast improvement in the symptoms of ADD/ADHD.
-However, many kids with ADD/ADHD have problems getting to sleep at night.
-Sometimes, these sleep difficulties are due to stimulant medications, and decreasing the dose or stopping the medication entirely will solve the problem.
+Getting enough, quality sleep can lead to great improvement in ADD/ADHD symptoms.
+However, many kids with ADD/ADHD have problems getting to sleep at night, and often this due to stimulant medications, and decreasing the dose or stopping the medication entirely will solve the problem.